H. John Heinz III College

 - Master of Entertainment Industry Management

-- Master of Science in Health Care Policy and Management
+- Master of Science in Health Care Policy and Management, with the option to pursue:

 - Master of Medical Management